Fonemine/documentation/cpq_admin.md

 #### 3.1.4.
 Approval Section

-Here, one can specify the **rules** that are used to decide how the product pricing in a quote is approved.
+In this section, we specify the **rules** that are used to decide how the product pricing in a quote is approved.
 Note that ONLY individual product-related rules are specified here.
 Most **rules** are typically specified at the Quote level (see **Quote Templates** under the **Quotes** section below).
 Product-level rules typically only make sense for **Configurable Products** or products with nested child products.
 They only apply within scope of the product itself.
 You can use them to validate custom fields, (e.g., end date must be less than start date), or make constraints or actions for line tables inside the product.

 ![Create Product Approval Section in MobileForce CPQ](/images/add_product_approval.png)